pingcap/docs/FAQ.md

 #### What is the ID rule when a query plan is presented as a tree?
 What is the execution order for this tree?

 No rule exists for these IDs but the IDs are unique.
-When IDs are generated, a counter works and ID will plus one when one plan is generated.
+When IDs are generated, a counter works and adds one when one plan is generated.
 The execution order has nothing to do with the ID.
 The whole query plan is a tree and the execution process starts from the root node and the data is returned to the upper level continuously.
 For details about the query plan, see [Understanding the TiDB Query Execution Plan](sql/understanding-the-query-execution-plan.md).

 #### In the TiDB query plan, `cop` tasks are in the same root.
 Are they executed concurrently?

-Currently the computing tasks of TiDB to two different tasks: `cop task` and `root task`.
+Currently the computing tasks of TiDB belong to two different types of tasks: `cop task` and `root task`.

-`cop task` is the computing task which is pushed down to the KV end for execution distributedly; `root task` is the computing task executed for single point of execution on TiDB end.
+`cop task` is the computing task which is pushed down to the KV end for distributed execution; `root task` is the computing task for single point execution on the TiDB end.

 Generally the input data of `root task` comes from `cop task`; when `root task` processes data, `cop task` of TiKV can processes data at the same time and waits for the pull of `root task` of TiDB.
-Therefore, `cop` tasks can be considered as executed concurrently; but their data is of upstream and downstream relation.
+Therefore, `cop` tasks can be considered as executed concurrently; but their data has an upstream and downstream relationship.
 During the execution process, they are executed concurrently during some time.
 For example, the first `cop task` is processing the data in [100, 200] and the second `cop task` is processing the data in [1, 100].
 For details, see [Understanding the TiDB Query Plan](sql/understanding-the-query-execution-plan.md).

 ## Database optimization